AdKats/AdKats/README.md

     <li><b>'Feed Server Reserved Slots'</b> - When enabled, the servers reserved slots will include all AdKats user's
         soldiers.
     </li>
-    <li><b>'Automatic Reserved Slot for User Cache'</b> - When enabled, all users in your User List will be given a
+    <li><b>'Automatic Reserved Slot for Admins'</b> - When enabled, all admins in your User List will be given a
         reserved slot.
     </li>
     <li><b>'Feed Server Spectator List'</b> - When enabled, the servers spectator list will include all AdKats user's
         soldiers.
     </li>
-    <li><b>'Automatic Spectator Slot for User Cache'</b> - When enabled, all users in your User List will be given a
+    <li><b>'Automatic Spectator Slot for Admins'</b> - When enabled, all admins in your User List will be given a
         spectator slot.
     </li>
     <li><b>'Feed Stat Logger Settings'</b> - When enabled, stat logger is fed settings appropriate for AdKats, including